kubedb/docs/docs/guides/postgres/private-registry/using-private-registry.md

 KubeDB uses images specified in PostgresVersion crd for database, backup and exporting prometheus metrics.
 You have to create a PostgresVersion crd specifying images from your private registry.
 Then, you have to point this PostgresVersion crd in `spec.version` field of Postgres object.
 For more details about PostgresVersion crd, please visit [here](/docs/concepts/catalog/postgres.md).

 Here, is an example of PostgresVersion crd.
-Replace `<YOUR_PRIVATE_REGISTRY>` with your private registy.
+Replace `<YOUR_PRIVATE_REGISTRY>` with your private registry.

 ```yaml
 apiVersion: catalog.kubedb.com/v1alpha1